lxc/incus/doc/reference/image_servers.md

   For security reasons, you should restrict the access to the remote API and configure an authentication method to control access.
   See {ref}`server-expose` and {ref}`authentication` for more information.

+(image-server-tooling)=
+## Tooling to manage a simplestreams server
+Incus includes a tool called `incus-simplestreams` which can be used to manage a file system tree using the Simple streams format.

+It supports importing either a container (`squashfs`) or virtual-machine (`qcow2`) image with `incus-simplestreams add`, list all images available as well as their fingerprints with `incus-simplestreams list` and remove images from the server with `incus-simplestreams remove`.

+That file system tree must then be placed on a regular web server which supports HTTPS with a valid certificate.

+When importing an image that doesn't come with an Incus metadata tarball, the `incus-simplestreams generate-metadata` command can be used to generate a new basic metadata tarball from a few questions.